JD.com raises US$3.87 billion in Hong Kong secondary listing: sources

 HONG KONG: Chinese e-commerce retailer JD.com has priced its shares at HKUS$226 (US$29.16) each and raised about US$3.87 billion in its Hong Kong secondary listing, according to two people with direct knowledge of the matter.

-The float, the biggest in the city this year, comes as Chinese companies are putting off plans for U.S. listings as tensions between the world's top two economies rise, while those listed in New York are seeking to return to exchanges closer to home.
+The listing, the biggest in the city this year, comes as Chinese companies are putting off plans for U.S. listings amid mounting tensions between the world's top two economies, while those listed in New York are seeking to return to exchanges closer to home.

 JD.com, which is already listed on the Nasdaq in New York, had previously flagged it would sell 133 million shares.